center-for-threat-informed-defense/attack-control-framework-mappings/docs/tooling.md

 From the root directory of this repository:
 1. Create a virtual environment:
-    - macOS and Linux: `python3 -m venv env`
+    - macOS and Linux: `python -m venv env`
     - Windows: `py -m venv env`
 2. Activate the virtual environment:
     - macOS and Linux: `source env/bin/activate`
     - Windows: `env/Scripts/activate.bat`
-3. Install requirement packages: `pip3 install -r requirements.txt`
+3. Install requirement packages: `pip install -r requirements/requirements.txt`

 ## Usage

 ## Rebuilding the STIX data

-To rebuild all the data in the repository based on the most up-to-date input data, run `python3 make.py` within the root directory of the repository.
+To rebuild all the data in the repository based on the most up-to-date input data, run `python make.py` within the [src](/src/) directory of the repository.

 To rebuild the STIX data for a specific control framework:
-1. run `python3 parser.py` from within the folder of the given control framework.
+1. run `python parser.py` from within the folder of the given control framework.
 This will rebuild the raw STIX data from the input spreadsheets.
-2. Then use the scripts in [util](/util/) to regenerate the ancillary control data such as ATT&CK Navigator layers.
+2. Then use the scripts in [src](/src/) to regenerate the ancillary control data such as ATT&CK Navigator layers.

 ## Utility scripts

-The [/util/](/util/) folder includes utility scripts designed to work with generic control frameworks and mappings that implement the format described in [the STIX format document](/docs/STIX_format.md).
+The [/src/](/src/) folder includes utility scripts designed to work with generic control frameworks and mappings that implement the format described in [the STIX format document](/docs/STIX_format.md).
 Please see the readme in the util folder for more details of the functionality of these scripts.
 The output of these scripts is already present within the framework folders; the scripts are provided for users who wish to extend or otherwise modify the defined mappings and need to rebuild the artifacts provided by this repository.

 ## Tooling Architecture
 If you wish to extend or otherwise modify the mappings provided in this repository, the data in the `/input/` folder of the framework may be modified.
 The python scripts provided in this repository transform this input data into the various output formats listed above.
 Please see the [install](#install) section for more on how to set up this repository for local use if you intend to extend the defined mappings.